olworth/Dissertation-Portfolio/README.md

 A particularly pertinent example is that of my Dependency Parsing models: whereas Galician models preferred a small number of closely-related languages, their Catalan equivalents benefitted substantially more from a massively multilingual pre-training, spanning over a hundred languages.
 I theorised that this was the result of Galician morphology and syntax sitting in more of a "sweet spot" of similarity in relation to its close typological relatives, and attempted to quantify this.

+If you would like to play around with some of the models I created, click [here](https://huggingface.co/homersimpson) for my HuggingFace account.
+HuggingFace's Inference API should facilitate some limited interaction with them, but if not they can be freely downloaded.
+If you would like to read my dissertation in its entirety, please contact me and I will provide access!

 The example scripts contained in this repository are as follows:

 * [belebele-train.py](https://github.com/olworth/Dissertation-Portfolio/blob/main/example-scripts/belebele-natural-language-understanding/belebele-train.py), [belebele-eval.py](https://github.com/olworth/Dissertation-Portfolio/blob/main/example-scripts/belebele-natural-language-understanding/belebele-eval.py)